openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

 ## Lens Calibration

 Lens calibration can be used to remove lens distortion from your camera.
 It can also remove the fisheye effect from short lenses.
 An easy way to tell if you need lens calibration is to hold a piece of graph paper in front of it and see if the lines look curved in the image.
-If they do, check out [[Lens Calibration]] to learn how to correct it.
+If they do, check out [[Camera Lens Calibration]] to learn how to correct it.